Sweet & Smoky BBQ Pork Sliders

 Pulled pork is as much about the experience as it is about the actual meat.
 It is simplicity and a depth of rich, sweet and spicy flavors cultivated over hours of low and slow cooking.
 Try this recipe for Sweet and Smoky BBQ Pork Sliders.
 The tangy, sweet and spicy BBQ sauce employs caramel undertones of Medjool dates, heat of cayenne peppers & crisp flavor of your favorite witbier or hefeweizen.

 Make the BBQ sauce.
 In sauté pan over high heat bring oil to simmer.
-Add onion and garlic, sauteing 5-7 minutes or until fragrant.
+Add onion and garlic, sautéing 5 to 7 minutes or until fragrant.
 Turn heat to medium and add all remaining ingredients.
-Bring to gentle boil and cook uncovered for 30-45 minutes or until desired thickness is achieved.
+Bring to gentle boil and cook uncovered for 30 to 45 minutes or until desired thickness is achieved.
 Remove from heat and set aside to cool for 10 minutes.
 Then pour into food processor and puree.
 Store in an airtight container in the refrigerator for up to two weeks.

 Make the spray.
 Mix apple juice and beer in a spray bottle.